Professor of Practice, Department of Educational Leadership and Policy

-As a College of Education faculty member in the Department of Educational Administration, Dr. Lilly serves on the Graduate Studies Committee, co-chairs dissertations and teaches graduate level courses, helping to shape the next generation of higher education professionals.
+As a College of Education faculty member in the Department of Educational Leadership and Policy, Dr. Lilly co-chairs dissertations and teaches graduate-level courses, helping to shape the next generation of higher education professionals.

 For over 30 years, Dr. Lilly has been committed to helping students have a successful college experience.
 She began her career as a student union program coordinator followed by progressive leadership roles in student affairs at major universities.
 Before joining UT Austin, she served as assistant vice chancellor of student affairs administration at the University of California, Los Angeles.